howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 </Instruction>

 You now have a new directory called `server` inside your project that contains all the code you need for your backend.
+You need to run `yarn` from `server` directory to install its dependencies.

 Before we start the server, let's quickly understand the main components: